(Escher self reference)

 Wrapping up

-I know, it takes a while to wrap one’s head around the syntax acrobatics.
+I know, it takes a while to wrap one’s head around the syntax acrobatics in quines.

-One methapore I read somewhere and helped me understand quines better is the following:
+One methapore I read somewhere which helped me build intuition around how quines work is the following:

 See?
 We have a loop.
 Or a cycle.
-Or a fixed point of the execution.
+Or a fixed point of the instruction.

 Self-replicating stuff is great!